The Word, the Son, Yeshua Was "With" God

 [9:33 — "If this man were not from [para] God, he could do nothing."]

-15:15 — "...all things that I have heard from beside [para] my Father I have made known to you"
+15:15 — "...all things that I have heard beside [para] my Father I have made known to you"

 16:27 — "I came forth from beside [para] the Father [or God]"